 Did British officials torture or abuse anyone?

 There are no allegations that British officials broke the law in this way.
-The allegation is that they either turned a blind eye or did not do enough to stop foreign security agencies abusing detainees.
-Proving an offence in this area would be a very complex business, the key offences being aiding and abetting or misconduct in a public office.
+The allegation has always been that some either turned a blind eye or did not do enough to stop foreign security agencies abusing detainees.